-The Bright Cluster Manager Hadoop edition can be configured to support Hadoop installation in this screen (figure 3.22).
+The Bright Cluster Manager for Big Data edition can be configured to support Hadoop installation in this screen (figure 3.23).

 Hadoop is used for processing extremely large unstructured data.
 It is available in several flavors, and evolving rapidly.
 It can therefore be hard to manage.
-The introduction of Hadoop integration for the main Hadoop flavors in version Bright Cluster Manager 7.2 makes its installation, configuration, and support much simpler for cluster administrators.
+The introduction of Hadoop integration for the main Hadoop flavors in version Bright Cluster Manager 7.3 makes its installation, configuration, and support much simpler for cluster administrators.